-3.3.4 Rail network
+3.3.5 Rail network

-The rail network is particularly important in the Wellington Region, providing the key medium to long distance and high volume passenger transport service between the Wellington City CBD and the region's other centres and townships, and vital freight connections.
+The rail network is particularly important for long distance and high volume public transport service between the Wellington City CBD and the region's other centres and townships, as well as serving vital freight connections.
 Rail connections to CentrePort and the Cook Strait ferries mean the region's rail network is of national importance.

 Previous decades have seen a lack of investment in necessary maintenance and renewal of the rail network nationally and regionally.
-In particular, the bottleneck at the North-South Junction (Paekakariki to Pukerua Bay) cause delays to rail services which have regional and national consequences.
+In particular, the bottleneck at the North-South Junction (Paekakariki to Pukerua Bay), regularly causes delays to rail services which have regional and national consequences.

 Rail movements that occur across Waterloo Quay during the commuter peak periods contribute to substantial traffic congestion along the waterfront route and queuing back onto the Wellington Urban Motorway at Aotea Quay.
 Less severe traffic congestion also occurs at other railway level crossing locations, such as Tawa and elsewhere.
 Similarly, a previous lack of investment has resulted in an urgent need to upgrade ageing rail rolling stock and rail stations.

 Currently, over half a billion dollars is being invested in upgrading the region's rail network and purchasing new passenger trains.
 The new Matangi trains are expected to come into service from mid-2010.
 In the longer term, the Wellington Regional Rail Plan sets out a programme to 2035 to address infrastructure and rolling stock issues in conjunction with KiwiRail and local authorities.
-Staggered double-tracking through the North-South Junction will take place throughout the life of the Plan.
+Staged development of double-tracking through the North-South Junction is called for in the Plan.

-3.3.5 Public transport capacity
+3.3.6 Public transport capacity

 Annual peak period public transport trips have remained static at 17.5 million over the past three years, despite a growing population.
 This is largely due to falling bus patronage that is offset by increasing rail patronage.
-There are several reasons for this, including reliability and comfort issues with old infrastructure and rolling stock, falling fuel prices, and increases in fares.
+There are several reasons for the static trend in peak public transport trips, including reliability and comfort issues with old infrastructure and rolling stock, falling fuel prices, and increases in fares.
+Recent trends in off-peak trips have grown faster than peak period travel, although it is uncertain whether this will continue.

-Modelling (Figure 10) suggests that there is ample opportunity to increase public transport patronage.
+Modelling (Figure 13) suggests that there is ample opportunity to increase public transport patronage.
 It is projected that public transport trips will increase 34% in a medium scenario by 2041.
 Peak period trips are forecast to grow 44%, while inter-peak trips only 25%.